AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ### `FastString.string_table`

-I'd like to let plugins correctly use this variable, since that would let them invoke some parts of the front-end (eg resolving `RdrName`s).
+I'd like to let plugins correctly use this variable, since that would let them invoke (parts of?) the front-end (eg resolving `RdrName`s).

 All the `FastString`s created during compilation are memoized in a hash table.
 For speedy comparison, each string is associated with a unique, which is allocated linearly whenever a `FastString` is created that has no corresponding entry in the hash table.
 This involves two pieces of global state, which are held in the same global variable.